 Are you interested in becoming an Early Assist Peer Educator?
 See the qualifications and primary job responsibilities below.

 Applications should be printed out and turned in at the ARC front desk.
-If you have any questions about becoming an Early Assist Peer Educator or would like to see the full job description, please contact Lindsey Martinovich.
+If you have any questions about becoming an Early Assist Peer Educator or would like to see the full job description, please contact Lindsey Gwozdz.

 - Peer Educators must have sophomore, junior, or senior standing as full-time UCR students; three quarters of prior attendance at UCR is preferred.